joeig/go-powerdns/README.md

 ## Contribution

 This API client has not been completed yet, so feel free to contribute.
+The [OpenAPI specification](https://github.com/PowerDNS/pdns/blob/master/docs/http-api/swagger/authoritative-api-swagger.yaml) might be a good reference.

 Start a PowerDNS authoritative server including a generic MySQL backend, NSSEC support and some fixtures using Docker compose: